Vivendo com zumbido: sintomas e soluções

 Neste artigo:

-Vídeos selecionados para Outros sinais e sintomas
+Video picks for Outros sinais e sintomas

 Tinnitus symptoms

 Tinnitus sounds are created inside your body, not from the outside.
 This is why many people first notice or experience the most difficulty with tinnitus at night or in quiet places.
-Sounds commonly associated with tinnitus include buzzing, hissing, pulsing and ringing.
+Sounds commonly associated with tinnitus include buzzing, hissing, pulsing, and ringing.

-Se você tem tinnitus, it's less about the sounds you hear and more about why you hear them.
+If you have zumbido, it's less about the sounds you hear and more about why you hear them.
 Tinnitus can vary in severity and how it affects your life - for example, you may struggle to hear, concentrate, or sleep.
 These are everyday things most people take for granted.

 Tinnitus symptoms can be constant or come and go, varying in loudness and the type of sound you hear.
 You may hear sounds in one or both ears, but sometimes it's difficult to pinpoint where it comes from.
-Also, you may be more sensitive to everyday noises and can find them painful - like the sound from a TV or a phone ringing, even when set to the appropriate volume.
+Also, you may be more sensitive to everyday noises and can find them painful - such as the sound from a TV or a phone ringing, even when set to the appropriate volume.

 Inner ear damage due to exposure to loud noises.